Skip to main content

 This cellular nursery must be protected from systemic stressors.
 Oxidative stress, a state of imbalance between free radicals and antioxidants, is particularly damaging to the delicate structures within an oocyte, including its mitochondrial DNA.
 Mitochondria are the powerhouses of the cell, and their function is absolutely essential for the immense energy required for fertilization and early embryonic development.

 A diet rich in antioxidants helps to neutralize these damaging free radicals, preserving the integrity of the follicular microenvironment and protecting the oocyte’s energy production machinery.
-This creates a foundation of that supports the potential of the entire reproductive system.
+This creates a foundation of cellular health that supports the potential of the entire reproductive system.

 Architecting a Pro-Fertility Diet